ErikVeland/frontend-music-plug-in/README.md

 This is a visualizer plugin for Apple Music (formerly iTunes) that uses the libprojectM 4.1.5 library to create real-time audio visualizations.
 The plugin works with both Intel and Apple Silicon Macs.

+> **Note**: The PKG installer is not code-signed due to installer certificate requirements.
+The plugin bundle itself is properly signed with a Developer ID certificate, ensuring it will work correctly with Apple Music.

 ## Features

 - Compatible with Apple Music on macOS 11+